physimals/quantiphyse-docs/asl_tutorial.rst

 In this section we invert the kinetics of the ASL label delivery to fit a perfusion image, and use the calibration image to get perfusion values in the units of ml/100g/min.

-We will need to load a couple of additional data files in the same way as we loaded the ASL data:
+We will need to load the calibration image data file in the same way as we loaded the ASL data:

- - ``aslcalib.nii.gz`` - this is the calibration (M0) image
+ - ``aslcalib.nii.gz`` - Calibration (M0) image
- - ``aslcalib_PA.nii.gz`` - this is a 'blipped' calibration image - identical to ``aslcalib``
-   apart from the use of posterior-anterior phase encoding (anterior-posterior was used in the rest of the ASL data).
-This is provided for distortion correction.

 On the ``Corrections`` tab, we will uncheck ``Motion Correction`` which is enabled by default: